bowed-in/bowed-in.github.io/index.md

 ### Milestone 1: Mockup development

-##EDIT

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.

-Milestone 1 was managed using [BowFolio GitHub Project Board M1](https://github.com/bowfolios/bowfolios/projects/1):
+Milestone 1 was managed using [BowedIn GitHub Project Board M1](https://github.com/bowed-in/bowed-in/projects/1):

 <!--Place image here-->